kumanoayumi/mms/README.md

 gem install bundler
 ```

-Then just download the [latest source](https://github.com/kumanoayumi/mms) or if you prefer, clone the repository down to your local machine:
+Then just download or if you prefer, clone the repository down to your local machine:

 ```
 git clone http://github.com/nathos/amicus.git my_new_project